GrapesJS/grapesjs/docs/modules/Traits.md

 # Trait Manager

 In GrapesJS, Traits define different parameters and behaviors of a component.
 The user generally will see traits as the *Settings* of a component.
-A common use of traits is to customize element attributes (eg. `placeholder` for `<input>`) or you can also bind them to the properties of your components and react on their changes.
+A common use of traits is to customize element attributes (eg. `placeholder` for `<input>`) or you can also bind them to the properties of your components and react to their changes.

 ::: warning
 This guide is referring to GrapesJS v0.15.3 or higher.<br><br>